douglas-shanks/solvers/diffusion_solver/README.md

 solve numerically and thus physically more interesting.

 TODO:
+-Add in variable diffusion coefficient
+-Get rid of FTCS

-Thread the parallel code using openMP
+-Thread the code using openMP

 ============================================================================
 ############################################################################